-- graduating senior of Assumption or Lincoln High School - Son, daughter, grandchild, brother, sister, niece, or nephew of current year paid or deceased member of Hagerstrom-Rude-Young-Clark Post #9 - Accepted or awaiting acceptance for full-time enrollment at an accredited two- or four-year college, university, or technical college - Consideration may be given to financial need, as well as merit, promise and achievement - ESSAY: Describe what patriotism means to you.
+American Legion Post 9 Scholarship Description The American Legion was chartered by Congress in 1919 as a patriotic, mutual-help, wartime veterans' organization.
+A community-service organization, it now numbers nearly three million members - men and women - in nearly 15,000 American Legion Posts worldwide.
+These Posts are organized into 55 Departments - one each for the 50 states, the District of Columbia, Puerto Rico, France, Mexico, and the Philippines.
+The scholarships were established by the American Legion Hagerstrom-Rude-Young-Clark Post 9 of Wisconsin Rapids to assist students.
+Criteria o Graduating senior of Assumption or Lincoln High School o Son, daughter, grandchild, brother, sister, niece, or nephew of current year paid or deceased member of Hagerstrom-Rude-Young-Clark Post #9 o Accepted or awaiting acceptance for full-time enrollment at an accredited college, university, or technical college o Consideration may be given to financial need, as well as merit, promise and achievement o UNIQUE ESSAY: Describe what patriotism means to you.